Morning, Tuesday, 19th May 2020

 - Policy priorities for the wind energy sector;

-- Prospects for the finance and regulation of wind energy: attracting investment, CfD modification, supply chain competitiveness and flexibility;
+- Finance and regulation of wind energy - attracting investment, CfD modification, supply chain competitiveness, and flexibility;

 - Wind energy and the pathway to net-zero emissions in the UK by 2050;

 - Building a smarter energy grid to support a low-carbon energy system; and